(This list has been updated for 2019.)

 A 10k run is a popular distance choice for many reasons.
-It’s a gateway for runners who eventually aspire to run half and full marathons; it gives you a glimpse of what longer races feel like.
+It’s a gateway for runners who eventually aspire to run half and full marathons; it gives you an idea of what longer races feel like.
 Even when you’re not racing, a 10K training run is an excellent workout distance to build stamina without testing the limits of your body.

 On the other hand, if finishing a 10K takes an hour or more, then you need a shoe which also has enough cushioning on tap.
 In other words, it has to be a running shoe which meets the speed+endurance requirements of a 10K run.